 Before you purchase any tool, it is essential to keep the following facts in mind:

-Ensure that your computer is secure with the latest anti-virus software to keep away from malicious activities of hackers.
+Ensure that your computer is secure with the latest anti-virus software to avoid hackers’ malicious activities.
 Even when you have anti-virus software installed, there could be circumstances where your system might be vulnerable to security risks.

-After all, hackers these days are clever and a step ahead of you.
+After all, hackers are clever and a step ahead of you these days.
 So other than installing anti-virus software, you could depend on paid proxies to keep your computer secure.

 When you use free proxies, there is a high probability that they may leak your sensitive information, such as your IP address and location.
 So other than for a minor browsing activity to mask your IP, you should always use paid proxies.